Skip to content

 Error Handling

-Error handling lets your workflows recover gracefully instead of stopping completely.
+Error handling helps your workflow react instead of stopping immediately.

 illustration